- Pricing & Cost Optimization

 SELECT * FROM flights.parquet_snappy_data on a 84M dataset using Apache Parquet which resulted on a 977MB file on S3.

 How to fix this?

 It’s actually pretty easy.
 If (and only if) you don’t plan to re-use old query results, make sure to setup Lifecycle on your bucket using a Transition or Expiration actions.
 For example, you could delete query results after 1 or 7 days.
 At CloudForecast, we actually don’t persist

-QueryIds since it’s not useful to us so we expire the S3 files after 1 day.
+QueryIds since it’s not useful to us so we expire the AWS S3 files after 1 day.

 Want to try CloudForecast?
 Sign up today and get started with a risk-free 30 day free trial.
 No credit card required.

 Francois is our CFO (Chief *French* Officer) and a co-founder.
 He runs the tech side of CloudForecast with Kacy and is always asking Tony for customer feedback.

 Manage, track, and report your AWS spending in seconds — not hours

 CloudForecast’s focused daily AWS cost monitoring reports help busy engineering teams understand their AWS costs, rapidly respond to any overspends, and promote opportunities to save costs.

 Subscribe To Our Newsletter